-- Invent, adapt and recount narrativesand stories with peers and - \ their teacher. - Sing a range of well-known nurseryrhymes and songs. - Perform songs, rhymes, poems and stories with others, and (whenappropriate) try to move in time with music.
+- \ Invent, adapt and recount narratives and stories with peers and - \ their teacher. - \ Sing a range of well-known nurseryrhymes and songs. - Perform songs, rhymes, poems and stories with others, and (whenappropriate) try to move in time with music.
+Negin to use expressive voices.